AllenStar-dev/story_maker/README.md

 # AI Story Maker
+This AI story maker leverages [distilgpt-2](https://huggingface.co/distilbert/distilgpt2) model.

 This is a generative AI web app where if a user writes a line, a story will be generated according to it.

 ![alt text](https://github.com/AllenStar-dev/story_maker/blob/main/src/static/web-app-preview.png)

 # Host on Akash
 * Follow the [Akash docs](https://akash.network/docs/deployments/cloudmos-deploy/) to get started with deployments.
-* When ready, use the [deploy.yaml](https://github.com/AllenStar-dev/story_maker/blob/main/deploy.yaml) to the Akash SDL prompt and deploy
+* When ready, use the [deploy.yaml](https://github.com/AllenStar-dev/story_maker/blob/main/deploy.yaml) to the Akash SDL prompt and deploy.

 # Run the App
 To build docker, use this cmd